xuantum/check80/README.md

 # check80
-(This is for Japanese user)
+(This is for Japanese users)
-This Python program patrols real estate information websites and checks the latest information on the sale of land with a building coverage ratio of 80% and reports via LINE notify service.
+This Python program patrols real estate company's websites and checks the latest sales information of lands with a building coverage ratio of 80% and reports via LINE notify service.

 ## Requirement
 Python3